AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Update:

+- Version 1.3 - 13.12.19: Added definition for certain OLED displays that require this to work properly.
 - Version 1.2 - 21.09.19: Added buzzer support on pin 20 (active 5 Volt buzzer works without additional transitor).
 - Version 1.1 - 03.08.19: Added support for Auto and Standby (Key 5 and 6).
 - Added new programming code (_433_Programming_New.ino) to simplify programming of KeyFob without recompiling and upload for each key.